noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 ### concurrency

 - number of lambda fns that can be executing at the same time before throttling
-  - account & service limits
+  - account, service and function limits
+    - you may need to implement a multi-account strategy to get around account/service limits
+    - function limits pertain to reserved concurrency
   - invocation model
 - affects fn performance and ability to scale on demand
   - the number of inflight invocations a fn can run at any given momemt